WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - session aware, that means that responses to the request initialized by your resources inside VPC are allowed.
 What is disallowed are the requests initialized by outside sources.

 * it **can reside in one subnet AND link multiple subnets IN THE SAME AZ**.
 Normally though **you probably should use one NAT Gateway per subnet**

+- **CANNOT SEND TRAFFIC OVER VPC ENDPOINTS**

+* remember that NAT Gateway is only used to allow traffic to the internet (and back).
+You cannot connect with a specific instance yourself since the instances themselves do not have an ip address (assuming they live inside private subnet).

 #### NACL